jaimii/LargeRaids/README.md

 [![Commit Activity](https://img.shields.io/github/commit-activity/m/zhenghanlee/LargeRaids)](https://img.shields.io/github/commit-activity/m/zhenghanlee/LargeRaids)
 [![Discord](https://img.shields.io/discord/846941711741222922.svg?logo=discord)](https://discord.gg/YSv7pptDjE)

 **LargeRaids** is a vanilla game experience enhancement plugin for [raids](https://minecraft.fandom.com/wiki/Raid), which were added to the game in the _Village & Pillage Update_.
-It expands the raid's mechanism to accommodate for the multiplayer environment with higher difficulties, higher bad omen levels, more raiders, more waves and better rewards.
+It expands the raid's mechanism to accommodate for the multiplayer environment with higher difficulties, higher raid omen levels, more raiders, more waves and better rewards.

 This is a fork of the original LargeRaids plugin, updated to the latest Minecraft versions.
 All the latest builds for each version can be found in the releases tab.
 Older versions are no longer supported.